Laleh-S/project-2-Laleh/README.md

 Link to project https://random-morty.netlify.app/

 ## Brief
 In this project we were asked to build a React application that consumes a public API.
 This was a pair project which we had a week to complete.
-Me and my partner decided on Rick & Morty API which we would request and display a random character depending on the user gender selection.
+My partner and I decided on Rick & Morty API which we would request and display a random character depending on the user gender selection.

 ## Requirements
 - Should Consume a public API